 The distance measured distance between your eyes, is your IPD.
 Most stereoscopic devices, such as microscopes, binoculars, and VR headsets have the ability to adjust the distance between each eye’s viewport and this provides each user a custom fit.
 As a VR developer and evangelist, I’m often giving our clients their first experience in virtual reality.
 Should I fail to set the IPD correctly, their first experience might be terrible.
 So here’s how I set IPD for each person I introduce to VR to ensure they’ll come back for more.

 How to Measure IPD

 You can just put a ruler on their forehead but I’ve found that doing so provides inconsistent measurements.
-My preferred method to get fast and accurate measurements is by using a Pupilometer.
-You can one up at Walmart for less than $40.
+My preferred method to get fast and accurate measurements is by using a Pupilometer. https://olleyes.com/ makes some seriously high-tech versions or you can one up at Walmart for less than $40.

 I recently tried a few apps on my iPhone designed to measure IPD and EyeMeasure works really well.
 To use this, all you have to do is point your screen at the face of your next VR

 victim visitor and it will scan their face and provide a measurement within about 0.1 +/- of Pupilometer measurements.
 Check it out on the iOS App Store.
 While I’m sure other apps exist are made for Android and other devices, I can’t comment on them because I’ve already sold my soul to Steve Jobs.
 Then it was inherited by Tim Cook according to Steve’s last will and testament.
 As a result, touchless faucets and automatic doors no longer detect my presence.